 I recommend if this is completely new to you that you go through the process of hiring someone to do something for you.
 Pay someone $10 to $100 to complete a task and see what it is like to communicate with and hire a contractor.

 This shouldn’t be a random task.
-Think about something you need, like perhaps designing a logo for your business, or creating the header graphic for your Facebook page, or hiring a bookkeeper to update your accounting records, or a cook to prepare a weekly meal plan, or a researcher to find data you can use in the blog post or book you are writing.
+Think about something you need, like perhaps a logo for your business or the header graphic for your Facebook page, or hiring a bookkeeper to update your accounting records, or a cook to prepare a weekly meal plan, or a researcher to find data you can use in the blog post or book you are writing.

 Make it something meaningful to you so you can accurately judge how much value the service provides.
 You need to experience the power of outsourcing to understand what you are eventually going to sell with your own Services Arbitrage business.